elbkr/music-bot/README.md

 ## Features
 - Multi guild!
-- Play songs from YouTube, Spotify, Apple Music and YouTube Music
+- Play songs or playlists from YouTube, Spotify, Apple Music and YouTube Music
-- Add playlists
+- Save your favorite songs!
 - Support voice and stage channels
 - Allow the BOT to only play music in specific voice channels
 - Allow DJ roles to manage songs